tasesmuemils/100DaysOfCode/web_development/diary.md

 # 16.01.2019 10/100
 After finishing chapter 6, I am completeng tasks from w3resource page and they work great.
 Have to figure out how I can create click on/of event.

+# 16.01.2019 11/100
+Im doing tasks like this for example: Write a JavaScript function to get the value of the href, hreflang, rel, target, and type attributes of the specified link.